 For as long as needed.
 Patients with mild symptoms will be put up in a medical hotel and locals subjected to home quarantine.
 Based on the information of recovered cases so far, people have spent around three weeks in the hospital.

 EEA citizens who are insured are entitled to all medical services while in Iceland.
 The type of care needed and the expected length of stay will be taken into consideration.
 Services provided are charged at a fixed fee.
 Depending on your insurance, it’s possible to get the charge fully reimbursed.

-Make sure you understand your health insurance policy before you travel.
+However, make sure you’re not traveling against your government’s guidelines.
+We also advise to carefully read the terms and conditions as some insurers state a lot of coronavirus-related exclusions.
+Look out for anything that might invalidate your travel insurance.
 If you have a European Health Insurance Card (EHIC), you must bring it to Iceland with you.
 If you don’t, you’ll have to pay in full for any of the healthcare services used.

 It is recommended that non-EEA citizens purchase travel insurance.
 People in this category can get medical care while in Iceland, but must pay full price for all services and can seek reimbursement from their health insurance providers.

 Travelers who need to visit a doctor in Iceland should make sure they bring an insurance card or papers and a valid passport.
 The following prices are for services offered by local Health Care Clinics and the national hospital.
 Note that prices will be much higher at private healthcare clinics.

 Arctic Adventures takes the safety of our adventurers very seriously, so everything we do is in line with current regulations or suggestions provided by the Icelandic Directorate of Health.
 Every vehicle is equipped with hand sanitizer, both vehicles and operational bases have printed out instructions on how to avoid infection, and our guides and staff have all the knowledge necessary to operate tours safely.